-I Tried Deleting Instagram Like Selena Gomez & I Totally Get Why She Does It
+I Deleted IG From My Phone & Now I Totally Get Why Selena Gomez Does It

 You've been there before: You're scrolling through your Instagram feed when you see your favorite celeb post about their favorite new product — a face serum, vitamins that will make your skin brighter, or a specialty food service.
 You can't help but want to be like the stars, but are the products worth it?
 In Elite Daily's I Tried series, we put it all to the test.
 We're trying those products as well as celebrities' health and wellness tips, recipes, and life hacks.
 We'll do the leg work and tell you what living like your fave star is really like.